Exactech Class Action

 In May 2025, a settlement agreement was reached:

-1. Settlement agreement: Following successful settlement negotiations through early 2025, the parties reached a proposed settlement of A$8,700,000, subject to Court approval.
+1. Settlement agreement: Following successful settlement negotiations through early 2025, the parties reached a proposed settlement of A$8,700,000, which is subject to Court approval.

 2. Court orders: On 30 May 2025, orders were made approving the Opt-Out and Settlement Notice to be distributed to all group members, with key deadlines set for July 2025.